brucey0x/sveltekit_endpoint_practice/notes.md

 Server-side rendered pages are better for SEO since the code will be available for crawlers.
 But it's typically slower than CSR, if I understand correctly.
 I need to research this.

+## 2023-12-25

+I tried to integrate both username & email with password, however couldn't get it to work.
+One workaround could be to simply use email authentication.
+I'd still need to try the email verification and password recovery.

+Tried setting up only email & pw authentication and unfortunately couldn't get it to work.
+Keeps asking for `username` as password despite changing the database schema, types and migrating, pushing and resetting database.
+Nothing seems to work.

 ## 2023-12-16

 Going to integrate Lucia auth for practice.
 Simple library that's originally built to be a less bloated auth option for SvelteKit.

 ## 2023-12-15